Ethical Guidelines are part of Mint of Finland Group’s corporate responsibility principles

 In our business operations, we comply with ethical and honest principles and act openly and transparently.
 Our operations are based on shared objectives and we respect the promises we make to our customers and stakeholders.

-Mint of Finland has many stakeholders and we have identified the following as key stakeholders: customers, personnel, owner, service providers and suppliers, the authorities and decision-makers, local communities, industrial organisations, non-government organisations, trade unions, the media and the public.
+Mint of Finland has many stakeholders and we have identified the following as key stakeholders: customers, personnel, owner, service providers, media and the public.

 Stakeholder work is a continuous process for Mint of Finland and one which is constantly developing to better respond to the expectations of each stakeholder.
 Open dialogue plays a key role in enabling Mint of Finland to understand the activities and expectations of stakeholders in all situations.